estebanlv/EPQ-Website-Project/README.md

 # Extended-project-v.2

 Things to do:
-- Do the Development Document (Done 1000 words + Need 750-1000 more words)
+- Do the Development Document (finish up some topics 500 words)
 - Fix the game's links
+- Fix the about us starting page